nestybox/sysbox/docs/design.md

 Notice how shiftfs is mounted on the container's rootfs.

-uid(gid) shifting is not used by sysboxd when Docker userns-remap is enabled, as in this case Docker ensures that the container's rootfs is owned by the same host user that maps to the container's root user.
-Sysboxd-runc detects this situation and does not use shiftfs on the container rootfs.
+uid(gid) shifting is not used by sysbox when Docker userns-remap is enabled, as in this case Docker ensures that the container's rootfs is owned by the same host user that maps to the container's root user.
+Sysbox-runc detects this situation and does not use shiftfs on the container rootfs.

 Here is an example of a system container mounts with Docker userns-remap